 My prices range from £60 – £100 for small pieces such as Dormouse and Leveret; £220 for medium sized pieces such as Hares; and £260 – £330 for the large pieces like the African Wild Dogs and Ostrich Heads.

 If you would like to commission a piece please contact me.
 I’ll have a go at anything so if there’s something special you want we’ll discuss how I can make it for you.
 Dogs tend to be the most common commissions and prices range from £350 for a small 30cm high dog and £450 for a larger 45cm high dog.

-Please call or email me if there is anything that you are interested in or if you simply want to have a browse round the small gallery next to my studio in Great Easton, Leicetershire – when circumastances allow.
-In the meantime I am producing a virtual gallery tour to be loaded onto this site.
+Please call or email me if there is anything that you are interested in or if you simply want to have a browse round the small gallery next to my studio in Great Easton, Leicetershire – we’ll follow correct social distancing and view by appointment only.